 Most students will be successful in the school's regular program of sequential learning.
-However, testing, diagnosis, and actual performance may indicate that some students cannot successfully complete a year's work in that time.
+However, testing, diagnosis, and actual performance may indicate that some students cannot complete a year's work in that time.
 Therefore, it may become necessary to retain a student for an additional year in a particular grade.
-Middle school students may not be retained and will be asked to find an alternative education placement should the need for retention arise.